leung018/todo-application/backend/README.md

 ## Testing strategy

-Have unit tests that don't involve external dependencies and integration tests that involve PostgreSQL.
+This project includes unit tests that don't involve external dependencies and integration tests that involve PostgreSQL.
 See [Useful Commands](#useful-commands) for how to run them.

 ### Explanation for `createNull` or `createTestInstance` convention